-The petroleum reduction achieved in MY 2017 by the eight fleets using Alternative Compliance was slightly more than the petroleum reduction the eight fleets in the same program achieved in MY 2016.

-Notices of Intent

-During MY 2017, DOE received 12 notices of intent to apply for a waiver from Standard Compliance for MY 2018.
-This is two more notices of intent than were received in MY 2016 for MY 2017 compliance.

-For More Information

-Learn more about the State and Alternative Fuel Provider Fleet Program and Standard and Alternative Compliance at epact.energy.gov, or contact the Regulatory Information Line at 202-586-9171 or regulatory.info@nrel.gov.
+The petroleum reduction the eight fleets using Alternative Compliance achieved in MY 2018 was slightly more than the petroleum reduction the eight fleets in the same program achieved in MY 2017.
+Notices of Intent During MY 2018, DOE received 12 notices of intent to apply for a waiver from Standard Compliance for MY 2019.
+This is the same number of notices of intent that were received in MY 2017 for MY 2018 compliance.
+For More Information Learn more about the State and Alternative Fuel Provider Fleet Program and Standard and Alternative Compliance at epact.energy. gov, or contact the Regulatory Information Line at 202-586-9171 or regulatory.info@ nrel.gov.